Pardee Reservoir Ca

 Once they reach adulthood, some population members transition from freshwater to saltwater.
 On the other hand, some populations never leave freshwater environments.

 North American anglers regularly target smallmouth because of its popularity as a freshwater game fish.
-To be specific, smallmouths are a type of sunfish belonging to the Micropterus genus, which contains six different elongated freshwater fish known collectively as black bass.
+Specifically, smallmouths are a type of sunfish belonging to the Micropterus genus, which contains six different elongated freshwater fish known collectively as black bass.

 This fish may develop to a maximum length of 27 inches and weigh 12 pounds.
 Female smallmouth typically weighs two to three pounds, while males usually weigh four to seven pounds.